Lignana Gold Benefits and Studies

 Lupus

 Research at the University of Western Ontario indicates that SDG has a therapeutic role in animal and human lupus nephritis.
-It is known that in patients with lupus nephritis (SLE) there is an increase in the production of platelet activating factors (PAF), and a disease in their metabolism.
-Platelets are the fragments of megakaryocytes (large cells in the bone marrow) which get into the blood.
-Lignans act as PAF receptor antagonists, which means the lignans reduce the accomodation PAF's.
+Lignans act as PAF receptor antagonists, which means the lignans reduce the accommodation of PAF’s (platelet activating factors), which have been implicated with the onset of renal injury.

-A similar test was conducted with eight lupus patients.
-The patients were given 15, 30, and 45 grams of flaxseed per day for four weeks.
-PAF-induced platelet aggregation was inhibited by all doses.
-In conclusion, the flaxseed conferred significant benefits in the pathogenesis of lupus nephritis.
-While more research is pending with lupus cases, all tests show very beneficial results from lignan-rich flaxseed.
+A test with eight lupus patients given 15, 30, and 45 grams of flaxseed per day for four weeks showed that PAF-induced platelet aggregation was inhibited by all doses.
+The flaxseed conferred significant benefits in the pathogenesis of lupus nephritis.

 Men’s Health

 The biological properties of lignans have several beneficial effects for men.
-Their potent anti-estrogenic effect has drawn the interest of bodybuilders who are always looking to increase their testosterone to estrogen ratio.
-Flax lignans offer a natural way to do it without adverse side-effects.
+Their potent anti-estrogenic effect has drawn the interest of those looking to increase their testosterone to estrogen ratio naturally — without adverse side-effects.

 Prostate Cancer

-Researchers from the University of Wales College of Medicine, Cardiff, United Kingdom, determined the concentration of lignans in prostate fluid from Portuguese, Chinese, and British men.
-The mean concentrations of enterolactone and other plant estrogens were very high among Portuguese and Asian men, respectively.
+Researchers from the University of Wales College of Medicine determined the concentration of lignans in prostate fluid from Portuguese, Chinese, and British men.
+The mean concentrations of enterolactone and other plant estrogens were very high among Portuguese and Asian men.
 The research team concluded that the level of lignans and related plant estrogens may be responsible, in part, for lower incidence of prostate cancer in men from Mediterranean countries.

-A very recent study involved twenty-five patients with prostate cancer which were given a lignan-rich flaxseed supplementation.
-The results show a favorable effect on prostate cancer biology and associated biomarkers.
+A very recent study involved twenty-five patients with prostate cancer who were given a lignan-rich flaxseed supplementation.
+The results showed a favorable effect on prostate cancer biology and associated biomarkers.

 Skin Cancer & Melanoma

-Researchers from the Department of Biomedical Sciences, Creighton University School of Medicine, Omaha, Nebraska, investigated the effect of dietary supplementation of flaxseed, the richest source of lignans, on experimental melanoma cells.
+Researchers from the Department of Biomedical Sciences, Creighton University School of Medicine, investigated the effect of dietary supplementation of flaxseed on experimental melanoma cells.
 Flax reduced tumor occurrence by up to 63%.
-The addition of flaxseed to the diet also caused a dose- dependent decrease in tumor area and volume, showing that it could be beneficial in both prevention and treatment.
-Further, the rich source of lignans reduced a metastasis (the spread of cancerous cells) and inhibited the growth of the metastatic secondary tumors in the animals tested.
+The addition of flaxseed to the diet also caused a dose-dependent decrease in tumor area and volume, showing that it could be beneficial in both prevention and treatment.
+Further, the rich source of lignans reduced metastasis and inhibited the growth of the metastatic secondary tumors in the animals tested.

 Women’s Health

 Because lignans are phytoestrogens, they are effective in treating several health issues for women.
-If there is little estrogen in the body (after menopause, for example), lignans may act like weak estrogen; but when natural estrogen is abundant in the body, lignans may instead reduce estrogen's effects by displacing it from the cells.
-As discussed earlier, this displacement of the hormone can help prevent breast cancer.
+If there is little estrogen in the body (after menopause, for example), lignans may act like weak estrogen; but when natural estrogen is abundant in the body, lignans may instead reduce estrogen’s effects by displacing it from cells.

-For years, people have been attempting to control menstrual cycles.
-Controlling menstrual cycles has several health benefits including decreasing the risk of breast cancer.
-Lignans in flaxseed have been shown to regulate women's menstrual cycles.
 In one study, women consuming lignans in flaxseed did not miss a single cycle, compared to the control group that missed several cycles.
-In another study women supplemented their diet with a dose of 10 g/day of flax.
-It resulted in elevated progesterone / estradiol ratios in the luteal phase.
-This was due to a decreased estradiol concentration.
-The concentration of lignans measured in the urine showed the level of lignans absorbed.
-Thus flax lignan clearly has a significant impact in controlling women's menstrual cycle.
+In another study women supplemented their diet with a dose of 10 g/day of flax, resulting in elevated progesterone/estradiol ratios in the luteal phase.

 Other Uses & Treatments